 High Heating Bills

 The furnace utilizes a fan to circulate and recycle warm air throughout your home to maintain the temperature you have programmed into the thermostat.
 If the furnace air filter is dirty or clogged, the circulation fan will be required to utilize more power to distribute air.
 This will cause the total price of your heating bills to increase.
-It is important to continuously check and replace the dirty air filter every 1 to 6 months to save money on energy usage.
+It is important to continuously check and replace dirty air filters every 1 to 6 months to save money on energy usage.

 Poor Indoor Air Quality